laravel/docs/blade.md

 Once the custom conditional has been defined, we can easily use it on our templates:

     @env('local')
-        // The application is in the local environment...
+        // The application is in the local environment
     @elseenv('testing')
-        // The application is in the testing environment...
+        // The application is in the testing environment
     @else
-        // The application is not in the local or testing environment...
+        // The application is not in the local or testing environment
     @endenv